What is an international activity?

 Please click here for more information.

 These activities should not already be a part of a work plan.
 Publications, materials and websites are not eligible as an international activity.
 However they can be included as outcomes of an international activity.

-The maximum grant allocated is € 20,000.The EYF will cover two-thirds of the total real costs of the activity.
+The maximum grant allocated is € 20,000.The EYF will cover up to two-thirds of the total real costs of the activity.
 NGOs need to find additional resources to cover the remaining one-third.

 Gender perspective criteria included in all EYF grants